Skip to main content

 Check out the program offerings below for more details on registration, age requirements and more.

-All month, in addition to our wildlife quiz and scavenger hunt, we will have wildlife crafts and activities set up in our classroom.
-Drop by anytime M-F from 8 a.m.-5 p.m.
+All month long we will have crafts and educational activities set up in our classroom.
+Stop by any time Monday through Friday from 8 a.m. – 5 p.m.